 DNS servers can also go down like regular ones.
 When they do, they may cause your internet quality to suffer.
 Most players use the default DNS address es that their ISP often provides, and they may act up from time to time.

 Troubleshooting your DNS is relatively simple, however, since you’ll need to swap it out with a commercially available one to see if it makes a difference.
 Google DNS is often the first choice of many players, and you may even see improvements in your connection speed depending on your location.

 Don’t use a VPN

-If you can’t play VALORANT without using a VPN, your best bet will be to find a VPN that can provide you the best experience when it comes to ping and packet loss.
+If you can’t play VALORANT without using a VPN, your best bet is to find a VPN that can provide you with the best experience regarding ping and packet loss.
 Sign up for free trials and test out VPNs before subscribing to them.

-Players experiencing high ping and packet loss may want to take a step back from ranked matches until they stabilize their connection.
-This’ll help preserve their rank and save them from getting a cooldown from the ranked mode, which can happen if they disconnect from one too many games.
+Players experiencing high ping and packet loss may want to step back from attempting to climb the ranked ladder until they stabilize their connection.
+This will help preserve their rank and save them from getting a cooldown from the ranked mode, which can happen if they disconnect from one too many games.

 This one is pretty straightforward.
 If you can get your hands on an ethernet cable, that will always benefit your connection and speed compared to Wi-Fi.
 Looking for a Cat 5 cable or higher will benefit your need for higher bandwidths.
 Simply having a better connection and better speeds can help prevent packet loss in VALORANT altogether.

 Looking for gold-plated ethernet cables can benefit cables’ lifespans long term and even prevent corrosion of any metals.